lc-leonardo/tihlrayleigh-reporduction/README.md

 ### Additional Help
 If you encounter any other issues or need further assistance, please feel free to open an issue in the repository or reach out for help.

+## Citation

+If you use this code or the TIHLR distribution model in your research, please cite the following paper:

+Al-Babtain, A. A. (2020).
+A new extended Rayleigh distribution. *Journal of King Saud University – Science*, 32(4), 2576-2581. https://doi.org/10.1016/j.jksus.2020.04.015